 is a place on the site for alternative reviews, which with a bit of luck

 will be better than mine.
-Please send in more reviews.
+Please send in your reviews- the more the merrier.

 review was written by Jeff Whiteaker.
 Many other reviews of his (composed

 while whiling away his time in a 'dead-end job') can be found on the Amazon

 website under the name of 'Thoutah'.